Have questions? We're here.

 Day 11: Daylight Crossing of the Panama Canal

 Crossing the Panama Canal will surely be a highlight for many travellers.
 Each year, over a million people visit the canal to witness this engineering marvel at work.
-Starting in the Pacific Ocean, you will be able to admire the Bay of Panama and Panama City’s splendid skyline before passing under the ‘Bridge of the Americas’.
+Starting in the Pacific Ocean, be able to admire the Bay of Panama and Panama City’s splendid skyline before passing under the ‘Bridge of the Americas’.
 The vessel will then transit through the first set of locks, the Miraflores Locks, where it will be lifted 16 metres (52 foot) in two distinct steps.
 Next, your ship will enter Miraflores Lake, which is a small artificial body of fresh water that separates Pedro Miguel Locks from Miraflores Locks.

 The vessel will transit through Pedro Miguel Locks, which is one of the two sets of locks on the Pacific side, and here the vessel is lifted 9 metres (29 foot) in one step.
 After exiting Pedro Miguel locks, your boat will travel through the Gaillard Cut, where the Chagres River flows into the canal.
 The Gaillard Cut (also known as Culebra Cut because its curves resemble a snake) is one of the main points of interest for visitors because it was carved through the Continental Divide and this section of the canal is full of history and geological value.

-As you transit the cut you will see dredging occurring to control the sediments entering the canal because of the terrain’s susceptibility to landslides.
-Sail through Gatun Lake, which was formed by erecting the Gatun Dam across the Chagres River, and during your transit through the lake, you will pass the Smithsonian Research Station at Barro Colorado.
+As you transit the cut you can see dredging occurring to control the sediments entering the canal because of the terrain’s susceptibility to landslides.
+Sail through Gatun Lake, which was formed by erecting the Gatun Dam across the Chagres River, and during your transit through the lake, you pass the Smithsonian Research Station at Barro Colorado.
 The last of the three locks is the Gatun Locks, the only set of locks in the Atlantic sector of the canal.
 At Gatun Locks, the vessel will be lowered a total of 26 (85 foot) metres in three distinct chambers.

 The complete crossing from the Pacific to the Atlantic Ocean takes approximately 10 hours, a journey that once took almost two weeks to complete, when vessels were forced to sail around the notoriously rough seas around Cape Horn at the bottom of South America to reach the Pacific coast.